joekidd/CarND-Advanced-Lane-Lines/README.md

 ## 3. Results

 Please find the result of the above algorithm on the video below.
-Clicking on it will move you to youtube to the full version of the video.
+Clicking on it will move you to youtube to the full version of the video.</br>
 <a href="https://youtu.be/tITn8HRFOe4">
 <img src="docs/track_1.gif"/>
 </a>